taKana671/NoiseTexture/README.md

 In the python modules, numpy, and in the Cython modules, C array is mainly used.
 Those modules have the same functions, which return the array to be converted to an image.
 Their difference is speed.
 See [speed comparison](#speed-comparison) result below.

-Using the texture_generator's methods, textures such as clouds and cubemaps can be procedurally create.
+Using the texture_generator's methods, textures such as clouds and cubemaps can be procedurally created.
 See [texture_generator](https://github.com/taKana671/texture_generator/tree/main).

 # Requirements